spring-guides/tut-spring-security-and-angular-js/double/README.md

 security.sessions: NEVER
 ```

-If that's the *only* entry in `application.properties` then the application will be secure and accessible to a user called "user" with a password that is random, but printed on the console (at log level INFO) on startup.
+If that's the *whole* content `application.properties` then the application will be secure and accessible to a user called "user" with a password that is random, but printed on the console (at log level INFO) on startup.
+The "security.sessions" setting means that Spring Security will accept cookies as authentication tokens but won't create them unless they already exist.

 ## The Resource Server

 The Resource server is easy to generate from one of our existing samples.
-It is the same as the "vanilla" Resource server in [Part III][third] with the Spring Session and Redis features added.
-It's really very simple: just a "/resource" endpoint and `@EnableRedisHttpSession` to get the distributed session data.
+It is the same as the "spring-session" Resource server in [Part III][third]: just a "/resource" endpoint and `@EnableRedisHttpSession` to get the distributed session data.
 We want this server to have a non-default port to listen on, and we want to be able to look up authentication in the session so we need this (in `application.properties`):

 ```properties
 server.port: 9000